RVBuckets/Temperature-Sensor/index.md

 # WEEK 11

 Tested my Sensor on Sunday for readings where I used iPhone flashlight as well as icebag where I noticed fluctuations in my temperature.
 On the very next day when I tested my sensor on my rpi again it even failed to show the address.
-To detect I used DMM for testing my sensor as well as I used my group partners' pcb and rpi which confirmed that my rpi was damaged possibly due to "Disengaing it from rpi before detaching my power supply".
+To detect I used DMM for testing my sensor as well as I used my group partners' pcb and rpi which confirmed that my sensor was damaged possibly due to "Disengaing it from rpi before detaching my power supply".
 I ordered new rpi on Monday and fortunately received on Tuesday (Fedex Standard Overnight) and when I again used my new sensor it works in order.
 Reading appears to be like:
 Using my iPhone flash light